 You can make compost from your yard, garden and kitchen wastes, but if you have a large garden, you’ll probably want more compost than you can make from your own yard.
 Many communities offer free yard waste compost, or you can look for compost made by local farmers at Local Harvest (for more specific advice about composting, check out Compost Made Easy).

 Compost is a bulky fertilizer that typically contains about 1 percent nitrogen (composted manure is closer to 3 percent nitrogen), but one of its advantages is that it releases nutrients very slowly, over a period of years rather than weeks or months.
 All the while, many strains of fungi and bacteria introduced to the soil from the compost form partnerships with plant roots, helping them to absorb or actually manufacture more nitrogen, phosphorous and other nutrients.
-Compost also helps soil hold more moisture.
+Compost also helps garden soil hold more moisture.

 Each time a crop is finished, spread a half-inch layer of compost over the soil.
-Twice that much is better, but even a scant quarter-inch blanket of compost will help maintain your soil’s fertility.
+Twice that much is better, but even a scant quarter-inch blanket of compost will help maintain your garden soil’s fertility.

 Use Mulches and Plant Cover Crops